Dynamics of pairwise motions in the fully non-linear regime in LCDM and Modified Gravity cosmologies: Conclusions

 However, as we delve into smaller separations, the interplay between baryonic physics and dark matter distribution becomes increasingly significant.
 Specifically, the effect of baryons on RSDs, cosmic density and velocity fields has been thoroughly investigated in \cite{2016MNRAS.461L..11H} by employing comprehensive hydrodynamical simulations.
 Their findings reveal that the impact of baryonic matter on halo and galaxy velocities becomes notable only at very small separations, typically in the order of kiloparsecs.
 In fact, for separation scales smaller than $r\sim0.6$\Mpch{}, the deviation in the total matter power spectrum is anticipated to be less than $20\%$.
 Furthermore, over a broad range of distances spanning from $r\sim1.6$ to $62$ \Mpch{}, the overall amplitude of the power spectrum deviates in less than $1\%$ when compared to DM-only simulations.
 Therefore, the impact of baryons on the velocities of the DM samples employed in our work remains negligible over the broad range of scales under consideration.

 However, for a realistic detection of such signatures we need to consider a number of systematic effects.
 The most immediate one is that we have modelled the signal directly on the pairs of dark matter particles, which can be guaranteed to be a closed system therefore ensuring the conservation of pairs.
-Before attempting any direct comparison with biased density tracers, we would need to understand how the history mergers affect the temporal evolution of the clustering signal, which is the cornerstone of our model.
-Even more, a non-linear bias model is indispensable to properly account for the dynamics of pairs at sub-megaparsec scales.
-These two directions are immediate steps we plan to tackle in a follow-up paper.
+Conversely, halos and galaxies evolve through mergers and accretion, leading to a number density that is a stochastic function of the underlying dark matter distribution—a relationship known as bias.
+While on large scales, we can expect a linear bias relationship, we aim to describe the dynamics of streaming motions on a wide range of scales.
+Therefore, a non-linear bias model is crucial to properly account for the dynamics of pairs at sub-megaparsec scales.
+Although the studies by \cite{2001MNRAS.325.1288S,2001MNRAS.326..463S} have laid the groundwork in this area, the scenario involving theories with scale-dependent growth, and therefore, a scale-dependent bias, needs further exploration.
+These are immediate steps we plan to tackle in a follow-up paper.